NikosMouzakitis/Algebra/README.md

 # Algebra
-Implementations on C programming language of different features related to Algebra,by Mouzakitis Nikolaos.
+Implementations on C programming language of different features related to Algebra,